michaelpatrickpurcell/castle-of-magic/README.md

 Each cultist scores one point if the Monster devours any characters at the end of the game.

-If a cultist is devoured by the Monster, they score one point.
+If a cultist is devoured by the Monster, they score one point. -->

 ### The Monster
-The Monster scores seven points if they devour any characters at the end of the game.
+The Monster scores seven points if they devour any characters.